davidmeyer/davidmeyer.github.io/qc.md

 A Few Notes on Euler’s Formula and Euler's Identity</a>
 <br>
 <li><a href="./Euler_product_formula_for_the_Riemann_zeta_function.pdf" target="_blank" rel="noopener noreferrer">
-A Few Notes on Euler’s Product Formula for the Riemann Zeta Function</a>
+A Few Notes on Euler’s Product Formula and the Riemann Zeta Function</a>
 <br>
 <li><a href="./basel.pdf" target="_blank" rel="noopener noreferrer">A Few Notes on Euler's Solution of the Basel Problem</a>
 <br>